Kitura/kitura.dev/content/docs/guides/client/iOSClient.md

 }
 ```

-With the returned fruit, we will create an alert that will tell the user how much one of their selected fruit costs
+With the returned fruit, we will create an alert that will tell the user how much one of their selected fruit costs:

 ```swift
 let alert = UIAlertController(title: "Fruit price:", message: "\(returnedFruit!.name)s cost £\(returnedFruit!.price) each", preferredStyle: UIAlertController.Style.alert)